 The inundations disrupted railway lines, flooded mining sites, and had a negative effect on local agriculture as well.
 The employees of Queensland’s coal industry were particularly affected.
 However, natural disasters of such severity are fortunately isolated events, and the economic recovery is well under way.

 Queensland – the Economy of a Resource State

-In addition to the booming agribusiness, the mining industry is very active in Queensland, a typical resource state.
-Among the numerous resources, coal, natural gas, bauxite, ores and metals like copper, zinc or lead, stones that are often used as building materials, silver, and gems are of particular importance.
+In addition to the booming agribusiness, the mining sector is very active in Queensland, a typical resource economy.
+Coal, natural gas, bauxite, ores and metals like copper, zinc or lead, stones that are often used as building materials, gold, silver, and gems are of particular importance.

-Unlike Queensland, working in Brisbane is an excellent opportunity for people with specialized skills in manufacturing or services.
+Unlike most of Queensland, working in Brisbane is an excellent opportunity for expats with specialized skills in manufacturing or services.
 The urban region is currently moving towards a knowledge economy with a special emphasis on future growth sectors, research and development.

-Working in Brisbane as an expat may also be of interest to you if you have the necessary qualifications or professional experience in one of the following fields: financial services, energy production (with a move away from fossil fuels towards clean tech), information and communication technology, food-processing, or life sciences like pharmaceutics, diagnostics, and biotech.
+Working in Brisbane as an expat may also be of interest to you, if you have the necessary qualifications or professional experience in one of the following fields: financial services, energy production (with a move away from fossil fuels towards clean tech), information and communication technology, food-processing, or life sciences like pharmaceutics, diagnostics, and biotech.

 Your foreign assignment in Brisbane will probably lead you to a new position in one of the aforementioned industries.
-If you are interested in working in Brisbane outside a typical intra-company transfer, though, you can find a few useful job-hunting tips in the next part of our article series on working in Brisbane.
+If you are interested in working in Brisbane outside a typical intra-company transfer, you can find a few useful job-hunting tips in the next part of our article series on working in Brisbane.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.